Quebec - Data Protection Overview

 Private-sector organisations must conduct an 'assessment of privacy-related factors' in the following circumstances:

-- with respect to any information system project or electronic service delivery project involving the collection, use, disclosure, keeping or destruction of personal information;
+- with respect to the acquisition, development and redesign of any information system project or electronic service delivery project involving the collection, use, disclosure, keeping or destruction of personal information;

 - before disclosing personal information outside of Quebec; and